beanandbean/CenTaD2016-DSR/report/final-report2.md

 ## IV.
 Conclusion

-In conclusion, in this project, a natural language processing algorithm has been crafted using various possibility-based language models, to solve the famous primary school Chinese exam task, disarranged sentence reconstruction, automatically.
-We have generally succeeded in providing a useable web interface that can fullfil the goal of the project, and draw various precious observations regarding the selection of algorithms, tuning methods and language models in a natural language processing application.
-The accuracy of these findings may be affected by the problem of overfitting, due to the limited size of actual task samples available to our project.
-However, the steps of the project can be easily reproduced with more data, hence lead to more accurate results.
+In conclusion, in this project, a computer algorithm has been developed from raw scratch using a combination of statistical language models, to solve the famous primary school Chinese exam task, __disarranged sentence reconstruction__ (词句重组 or 连词成句), automatically.
+We have successfully created a useable web interface that can perform such a task, and draw various meaningful observations regarding the selection of algorithms, tuning methods and language models in a natural language processing application.
+The accuracy of these findings may be affected by overfitting, due to the limited amount of in-domain training data available to our project.
+However, all the training and tuning scripts in this project can be easily re-run on a larger data set to obtain more accurate results.

 ---